It’s time for a cookout and everyone loves food on a stick!

 Heat a shallow pan in a preheated 350-degree oven.
 Brush lightly with oil and add the onion and pepper pieces.
 If you are using new, baby potatoes, add these at the same time.

 Heat your charcoal or gas grill and clean the cooking surface.
-Brush with a vegetable oil, and you are ready to cook.
+Brush with vegetable oil, and you are ready to cook.
 Place the kebabs over indirect heat and do not fuss with them!
 When a protein is ready to turn, it will release easily, but not before.
+Turn only once.

 Shish Kebab Tips: